AppStoreFoundation/RedRunner/README.md

 # Red Runner

-We created this project to give you another example of how you can integrate the _Appcoins_ plugin to your game.
+We created this project to give you another example of how you can integrate the _ASF Appcoins_ plugin to your game.
 For this example we are using an open source game called __Red Runner__.
 You can check their official page [here](https://github.com/BayatGames/RedRunner).
 <p align="center">
   <img src="https://img.itch.zone/aW1hZ2UvMTU4NTg4LzcyNzg3Mi5wbmc=/original/AU5pWY.png" aref = />
 </p>